 Results

 To arrive at our final burn-in model, we followed three steps: 1) choose the best calibration strategy, 2) select the best parameter set resulting from the calibration, and 3) pick the best simulation using the selected parameter set (i.e. the burn-in model).
 The model was calibrated over 50 years, with the targets compared to the simulated data from the last 10 years.
 Based on the specifications we gave the calibration algorithm, when the calibration completed, we had 40 accepted sets of the 15 estimated parameters.
-To decide on a calibration strategy, we first took the weighted means for each parameter across the sets and evaluated the results (Table 2, Initial Calibration Result).
+To decide on a calibration strategy, we first took the weighted means for each parameter across the sets and evaluated the results (Table S2, Initial Calibration Result).
 We assessed the success of our initial calibration by determining whether the model was able to generate simulated data within the 95% confidence intervals.
 In this initial calibration, we were unable to reproduce the incidence targets or the HIV prevalence target for black MSM, but by relatively small margins.
 We then sampled 200 times from the 40 accepted parameter sets with replacement, ran the model for 50 years using each sampled parameter set, and measured the Euclidean distance between the simulated data and the targets from the last 10 years.
 The parameter set resulting in the smallest distance between the data and targets was selected.
-Using this final parameter set (Table 3), we ran the model 32 times and selected the simulation resulting in, once again, the smallest distance to the targets and the most stable equilibrium.
-This simulation became our burn-in model (Table 2, Final Burn-In Value).
+Using this final parameter set (Table S3), we ran the model 32 times and selected the simulation resulting in, once again, the smallest distance to the targets and the most stable equilibrium.
+This simulation became our burn-in model (Table S2, Final Burn-In Value).
 We reproduced all of our targets with their 95% confidence intervals, excluding asymptomatic urogenital incidence for white MSM, rectal incidence for white MSM, rectal prevalence for black MSM, and pharyngeal prevalence for white MSM, which all deviated slightly from the targets.

+Table S2.

+Initial Calibration Results and Final Burn-In Values